sjrowlinson/warhammer_army_creator/README.md

 trademarks of Games Workshop Ltd. All data used by The Software is either developer-generated or user-generated content and is not supported by Games Workshop Ltd. in any way.
 All Rights Reserved.

-All armies/factions in the `rosters/` directory as well as items in the `magic_items/` directory contain data which wholly belongs to Games Workshop Ltd. By using this software, cloning this repository and/or viewing the contents of any files within the directories `rosters/` and `magic_items/`, users and/or contributors acknowledge that they are solely responsible for ensuring they legally own
+All files in the `rosters/` directory as well as files in the `magic_items/` directory contain data which wholly belongs to Games Workshop Ltd. By using this software, cloning this repository and/or viewing the contents of any files within the directories `rosters/` and `magic_items/`, users and/or contributors acknowledge that they are solely responsible for ensuring they legally own